Two killed in blaze at godown in Bengal's Malda | Science-Environment

 - India

-Two persons were charred to death in a blaze at a godown in West Bengal's Malda district on Tuesday, police said.
+Two persons were charred to death in a blaze that gutted several shops in West Bengal's Malda district on Tuesday, a senior police officer said.

-District Magistrate Nitin Singhania said the blaze erupted at a carbide godown in the morning and spread to other adjacent godowns in Netaji Municipal Market in English Bazar town.

-Local merchants said that among the godowns affected was one which stored firecrackers.
-Officials said the deceased have been identified as van pullers Ganesh Rishi (40) and Manglu Mondal (45), while two others are undergoing treatment at a hospital and their condition is stated to be stable.
+District SP Pradiip Kumar Yadav said that the fire broke out in a shop-cum-godown at Netaji Commercial Market in Malda town when labourers were unloading containers containing carbide.

+Carbide is widely used in catalysing early ripening of fruits, including mangoes, which are grown in large quantities in numerous orchards in Malda district.

+The quantum of loss caused by the fire that gutted nine to ten shops would be investigated, he said.

+The site has been cordoned off and is being guarded by a police contingent, he said.

-At least 16 people have been killed in blazes occurring in places storing firecrackers in different parts of the state in the last eight days.
+At least 16 people have been killed in blazes occurring in places storing firecrackers in three districts of the state in the last eight days.

+The Alipore court Tuesday remanded one Bicchu Mondal to eight days' police custody in connection with a blaze at a firecracker godown in a residential house at Budge Budge in South 24 Parganas district that caused the death of two women and a nine-year-old girl, all belonging to one family.

+Police said that it has seized nearly 57,000 kg raw materials used in manufacturing firecrackers at Budge Budge and Maheshtala areas following the incident.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)